 The best way to tell that story?
 Why, the advertorial, of course.
 And all of its controversy.

-Which leads us nicely in to our next topic: common concerns that surround native advertising, the last in this series.
+Which leads us nicely in to our next topic: common concerns that surround native advertising.

 Concern #1: Consumer confusion

 The stickiest part about native advertising is its suggestion of deception — its intention of tricking the audience into thinking an ad is actually editorial content.